 Watch the trailer for Rutherford Falls

-Greyeyes says he’s proud to be a part of the show and says he has been overwhelmed and brought to tears by the response the show is getting, especially the feedback from Indian Country.
+Greyeyes is proud to be part of the show and overwhelmed by the response it’s getting, especially the feedback from Indian Country.

 He feels a show like Rutherford Falls also changes the way non-Indigenous viewers see Indigenous people.

-“I think the response from non-indigenous viewers that have seen the episodes so far confirms something that we’ve been saying for a long time, is there’s huge talent in our communities.
+“The response from non-Indigenous viewers that have seen the episodes so far confirms something that we’ve been saying for a long time, is there’s huge talent in our communities.
 What’s been missing has been opportunity.”

-Reservation Dogs also has Indigenous showrunners and an Indigenous cast.
+Reservation Dogs has Indigenous showrunners and an Indigenous cast.

-“I think it marks a moment, like a significant moment in our media, where Indigenous led shows has taken a spotlight,” says Greyeyes.
+“It marks a moment, like a significant moment in our media, where Indigenous-led shows have taken a spotlight,” says Greyeyes.

-This year has been a busy year for Greyeyes.
+This year has been a busy one.
 Another film he’s starring in premiered at the Sundance Film Festival.

-Greyeyes lost 35 lbs for the role of Makwa in the crime thriller, Wild Indian.
+Greyeyes lost 35 pounds for the role of Makwa in the crime thriller, Wild Indian.

-Greyeyes also recently received a Canadian Screen Award nomination for performance by an actor in a leading role for his work in Jeff Barnaby’s Blood Quantum.
+He also picked up a Canadian Screen Award nomination for performance by an actor in a leading role for his work in Jeff Barnaby’s Blood Quantum.

 In recent years, he’s had roles in AMC’s Fear The Walking Dead and HBO’s True Detective and I Know This Much is True.